Jamesgender/Monodepth_V1_Pytorch/README.md

 python train.py --data_root (your data path) --model_path (pretrain model path)
 """
 And you can change some opts in train.py on your own or just using '--' to tell the python.
-I didn’t using pretrain model at first because it's hard to get from ImageNet.
+I didn’t use pretrain model at first because it's hard to get from ImageNet.
 So the learning rate is 0.01 from(https://github.com/OniroAI/MonoDepth-PyTorch/issues/1).
-And I didn't using multi GPUs to train, about 15mins per epoch on one GTX 3090.
+And I didn't use multi GPUs to train, about 15mins per epoch on one GTX 3090.

 After the first training, I used the first ckpt as pretrain model for second training.